Yangliuqing

 Yangliuqing Town (杨柳青镇 (楊柳青鎮, Yángliǔqīng Zhèn)) is a market town in Xiqing District, in the western suburbs of Tianjin, People's Republic of China.
 Despite its relatively small size, it has been named since 2006 in the "famous historical and cultural market towns in China".

 It is best known in China for creating nianhua or Yangliuqing nianhua.
-For more than 400 years, Yangliuqing has in effect specialised in the creation of these woodcuts for the New Year. wood block prints using vivid colourschemes to portray traditional scenes of children's games often interwoven with auspiciouse objects.
+For more than 400 years, Yangliuqing has in effect specialised in the creation of these woodcuts for the New Year.
+Wood block prints using vivid colour schemes to portray traditional scenes of children's games often interwoven with auspiciouse objects.

 As of 2010, it had a total population of 118,291.

 Geography

 Yangliuqing Town is located at the northwestern corner of Xiqing District.
 It borders Shangkou and Qingguang Towns in the north, Xiyingmen Subdistrict and Zhongbei Town in the east, Zhangjiawo and Xinkou Towns in the south, and Wangqingtuo Town in the west.
 Ziya and Zhongqing Rivers flows through the middle of the town.
 National Highway 112 and 104 both passes through the town.